cloudflare/cloudflare-docs/content/cloudflare-one/applications/configure-apps/dash-sso-apps.md

 Cloudflare dashboard SSO does not support:

 1. Users with plus-addressed emails, such as `example+2@domain.com`.
 If you have users like this added to your Cloudflare organization, they will be unable to login with SSO.
-2. IDP initiated logins such as a tile in Okta.
+2. IdP initiated logins such as a tile in Okta.
 All login attempts must originate from https://dash.cloudflare.com.
-You can create a bookmark for this URL in your IDP to assist users.
+You can create a bookmark for this URL in your IdP to assist users.

 {{</Aside>}}